muratyldrim/CatchME/README.md

 ## How It Works
 ### Real-time
-- Models and scalers are created for 2000+ servers twice a week with using createModels.py (Crontab)
+- Models and scalers are created for 2000+ servers twice a week with using createModels.py.
-- It predicts data every 5 minutes using its own models&scalers for 2000+ servers and sends output to ES and MySQL.
+- It predicts data every 5 minutes using its own models&scalers for 2000+ servers and sends output to ES and MySQL with using predictModels.py.

 ### Historical
-- Using createANDpredict.py
+- Using createANDpredict.py fo

 ![how it works](https://user-images.githubusercontent.com/51790526/165000175-1f556d2a-066e-4a76-9e9d-ceb0107bf93b.PNG)